 Before showing you the code we used to generate these plots, let’s take a look at the numbers.
 Data plotted on the left hand side refer to the PCA applied to the original absorbance data.
 Data on the right hand side refer to PCA applied to the first derivative data.

 When applied to the original data, we see that 3 principal components account for most of the variance in the data, 98.8% to be precise.
 The contribution of the subsequent principal components is negligible.
 The situation is very different however when we run PCA on the first derivative data.
-Here is seems that each principal component adds a sizeable bit to the variance explained, and in fact it seems that many more principal components would be required to account for most of the variance.
+Here it seems that each principal component adds a sizable bit to the variance explained, and in fact it seems that many more principal components would be required to account for most of the variance.

 So, what is going on here?

 We believe that the culprit is the noise present in the data.
 Noise is amplified in the numerical derivative operation, and that is why we need to use a smoothing filter.
 The filter however doesn’t get rid of the noise completely.
-Residual noise is uncorrelated form scan to scan, and it can’t therefore be accounted for using only a small number of principal components.
+Residual noise is uncorrelated from scan to scan, and it can’t therefore be accounted for using only a small number of principal components.

 The good news is however that the most important variations in the data are in fact still described by a handful (3-4) of principal components.
 The higher order principal components, found when decomposing first derivative data, account mostly for noise in the data.
 In fact, see how the explained variance of the first derivative data flats out after 4 principal components.
 After that, there is negligible information in the first derivative data, just random noise variations.